The Human Duplicators: Plot

-After duplication, android Glenn returns to NIA headquarters, where Gale Wilson (Nichols), Glenn's girlfriend and fellow agent, notices his oddly cold behavior.
-She wonders if Glenn is an android and decides to tail him.
+After duplication, android Glenn returns to NIA headquarters, where Gale Wilson, Glenn's girlfriend and fellow agent, notices his oddly cold behavior.
+Concerned for his well-being, she decides to surreptitiously follow him.

-Android Glenn goes to a facility to steal additional electronics.
-He is interrupted by Gale, then gets into a gunfight with the police, during which his arm is trapped in a sliding door.
-When the police yank the door open, expecting to arrest the real Glenn, all they find is android Glenn's arm.
-He has torn it off and escaped.
+Android Glenn goes to a facility to steal additional electronics needed for duplication.
+He is interrupted by Gale, and soon engages in a gunfight with the police, during which his arm is trapped in a sliding door.
+When the police pry the door open, they mysteriously find android Glenn's arm left behind, which was apparently torn off while escaping.

-The real Glenn is locked in a cell with the real Dornheimer.
-Lisa brings Glenn his "lucky coin," which contains a wire that he can use to cut through the cell's bars.
+Meanwhile, the real Glenn is locked in a cell with the real Dornheimer.
+Lisa brings Glenn his "lucky coin," which contains a length of wire that can be used to cut through the cell's bars.
 She is then dragged away by two android lab assistants.
 As he saws the bars, the real Dornheimer tells him that he can destroy the androids by zapping their heads with the lab's "pulse laser beam."

-When Kolos refuses to turn Lisa into an android, android Dornheimer unexpectedly proclaims himself head of the android "master race" and has Kolos chained to a wall by the half-dozen android Thors it takes to overpower him, then begins the process of duplicating Lisa.
-But suddenly android Glenn returns, interrupting the duplication.
-Still loyal to Kolos, android Glenn refuses to accept android Dornheimer as master.
+When Kolos refuses to turn Lisa into an android, android Dornheimer proclaims himself head of the android "master race" and has Kolos chained to a wall by the half-dozen android Thors it takes to overpower him, then begins the process of duplicating Lisa.
+However, android Glenn returns, interrupting the duplication.
+Still loyal to Kolos, android Glenn refuses to accept android Dornheimer as his master.
 They fight, destroying each other.
-The real Glenn zaps the remaining androids as Kolos breaks free of his chains.
+The real Glenn uses the pulsed laser beam to destroy the remaining androids as Kolos breaks free of his chains.

-After the androids have been destroyed, Kolos gently places the unconscious Lisa on a sofa.
+After the Thor androids have been destroyed, Kolos gently places the unconscious Lisa on a sofa.
 Her eyelids flutter open.
-She puts a hand to the corner of one eye and smiles.
+She touches a tear on her cheek and smiles.

-Kolos says that his mission has failed and, sadly, he has learned that he too is an android.
+Kolos later says that his mission has failed and, sadly, he has learned that he too is an android.
 He teletransports back aboard the spaceship, presumably to meet his doom at the hands of the Intergalactic Council.